HITS-AIN/AINJuliaRegistry/README.md

 Packages registered with the general registry of Julia will not be registered here too.

+Software developed by the AIN can be found [here](https://github.com/HITS-AIN).

 ## <img width="27" height="17.5" src=smalljulia.png> Installing Julia

 The easiest way of installing Julia is by downloading a binary file and simply uncompressing it in your folder of choice.
 Please see [here](https://julialang.org/downloads/) for platform specific instructions.
 Alternatively, one may choose to compile Julia from the source code.